exercism/rust/exercises/practice/grains/.approaches/introduction.md

 ## Which approach to use?

-`Pow` may be considered the most readable solution.
+`pow` may be considered the most readable solution.

 Bit-shifting is the same measurable performance as `pow`, but may be considered less readable.